These are the base areas and municipalities of the Madrid confined perimeter by COVID-19 - BCFocus

 These are the base areas and municipalities of the Madrid confined perimeter by COVID-19

-From this Monday, March 8, the Community of Madrid enters a new scenario of mobility restrictions, with a card that has more and more red zones due to the favorable development that the region has experienced in recent weeks.

-Thus, the closure of the perimeter will be maintained in the basic health zone of María Curie, in Leganés, and in the municipalities of Collado Villalba, San Sebastián de los Reyes, Villanueva del Pardillo and Torrejón de Ardoz.
+The Community of Madrid maintains the closure of the perimeter in the basic health zone of María Curie, in Leganés, and in the municipalities of Collado Villalba, San Sebastián de los Reyes, Villanueva del Pardillo and Torrejón de Ardoz.

 301,000 Madrilenians live in these population centers, 4.5% of the region’s population and, according to data from the Madrid executive, 7.3% of cases of contagion are concentrated there.

-We recall schematically which are the localities with closed perimeters and the basic confined sanitary zones:
+We recall schematically which are the localities with closed perimeters and the basic sanitary zones confined from this Monday:

 Base areas and municipalities with restrictions in the Community of Madrid